-The testes are a paired organ in the scrotum, 4 × 3 × 2.5 cm, 20–25 ml volume.
+The testes are paired organs in the scrotum, 4 × 3 × 2.5 cm, 20–25 ml volume.
 The testicles have a strong organ capsule (tunica albuginea testis).
 The testicular parenchyma is composed of 250–350 lobules, which drain through the mediastinum testis to the epididymis.
 The lobules are separated by connective tissue septa (Septula testis) originating from the mediastinum testis.
-A lobule of the testis consists of one or several seminiferous tubules, which end and start at therete testis.
+A lobule of the testis consists of one or several seminiferous tubules, which end and start at the rete testis.

 Anatomy of the Epididymis

 The epididymis is 5–10 mm thick and extends from the upper to the caudal pole of the testis.
-The epididymis can be divided in caput, corpus and cauda.
+The epididymis can be divided into caput, corpus, and cauda.
 A thin capsule and the serosa of the tunica vaginalis cover the epididymis.

-8–10 efferent ducts transport the sperm from the rete testis into the ductus epididymidis.
-The epididymis consists mostly of the coiled epididymal duct, at the cauda of the epididymis the ductus deferens starts [fig. cross section of the testis and epididymis].
+8–10 efferent ducts transport the sperm from the rete testis into the epididymal duct (ductus epididymidis).
+The epididymis consists mostly of the coiled epididymal duct, which passes into the ductus deferens at the cauda of the epididymis [fig. cross section of the testis and epididymis].

 Anatomy of the Scrotum

 The following structures enclose the contents of the scrotum, from outside to inside: scrotal skin, tunica dartos, the tunica vaginalis testis lamina parietalis provides the serous cavity for the testis (cavum serosum testis).
 The tunica vaginalis testis lamina visceralis is the serous covering of the testicle.
-The testicular tissue is surrounded by the strong tunica albuginea.
+The strong tunica albuginea surrounds the testicular tissue.

 Residual structures of testicular development:

-The appendix testis (hydatid of Morgagni) and appendix epididymis are remnants of testicular embryology (Müllerian duct), they are also called testicular appendages.
+The appendix testis (hydatid of Morgagni) and appendix epididymis are remnants of testicular embryology (Müllerian duct), also called testicular appendages.

 Spermatic Cord and Vascular Supply of the Testis

-Following structures accompany the ductus deferens from the abdomen to the testis in the spermatic cord [Fig. male external genitals].
+The following structures accompany the ductus deferens from the abdomen to the testis in the spermatic cord [Fig. male external genitals]: